 \section{TimelyGPT Methodology}

-As an overview, our proposed \model~enables efficient pre-training on unlabeled data via the next-token prediction task to learn the data representation (Fig. \ref{intro_figure}a).
-It first processes time-series inputs using a convolution-subsampling tokenizer and input projection for token embedding (Section \ref{sec: convolution}).
-To further extract temporal pattern, TimelyGPT integrates three technical contributions.
-First, \model~utilizes xPOS relative position embedding for modeling temporal dependencies to help extrapolation (Fig. \ref{intro_figure}b, Section \ref{sec:xpos}).
-Second, \model~utilizes recurrent attention module to capture global content (Fig. \ref{intro_figure}c, Section \ref{sec: Retention}).
-Third, \model~deploys convolution module to capture the local content (Fig. \ref{intro_figure}d, Section \ref{sec: convolution}).
-The latter enables learning the interactions between the global and local content.
+Our proposed \model effectively pre-trains on unlabeled data using next-token prediction task to learn temporal representations (Fig. \ref{intro_figure}).
+It first processes time-series inputs using a convolution-subsampling tokenizer for token embedding (Fig. \ref{intro_figure}a).
+To extract meaningful temporal patterns, \model integrates three technical contributions.
+First, \model utilizes extrapolatable xPos embedding to encode trend and periodic patterns (Fig. \ref{intro_figure}b, Section \ref{sec:xPos}).
+Second, \model utilizes the Retention module to capture global content (Fig. \ref{intro_figure}c, Section \ref{sec: Retention}).
+Third, \model deploys the convolution module to capture the local content (Fig. \ref{intro_figure}d, Section \ref{sec: convolution}).
+Integrating Retention and Convolution modules enables the modeling of interactions between global and local content.